 Trillium partners with health care providers and community stakeholders to build and strengthen foundations of well-being and help deepen connections between citizens and their communities.
 Our Community Crisis and Disaster Response team works within each of our counties to ensure communities are prepared in the event of natural disasters, public health situations, or behavioral health crises.
 We collaborate with the local and state Emergency Operations Center during and after events, to help share vital information with our stakeholders and the public along with assessing improvements that may be needed for the future.

 We are trusted experts with deep roots and relationships within the counties we serve.
 We are proud of these relationships and understand how important they are not just in everyday life, but especially when emergencies arise.
-Our new Roadmap2Ready campaign was developed with guidance from for SAMHSA, FEMA, and the North Carolina Department of Public Safety to help prepare our communities for the hurricane season.
-The Hurricane Season began June 1 and ends November 30.
-Please click the buttons above for up to date resources on how to plan and prepare.
+Our Roadmap2Ready campaign was developed with guidance from the Substance Abuse and Mental Health Administration (SAMHSA), Federal Emergency Management Federation (FEMA), and the North Carolina Department of Public Safety to help prepare our communities for the hurricane season.
+The Hurricane Season is from June 1 to November 30.

-Hurricanes require planning for before, during, and after any storm The Community Crisis and Disaster Response team created three campaigns to assist members and providers with being prepared in the event of a natural disaster.
+Hurricanes require planning for the time periods before, during, and after any storm.
+The Community Crisis and Disaster Response team created three campaigns to assist members and providers with being prepared in the event of a natural disaster.
 Please see below for what kinds of information and action items Trillium will share during each phase.

 Trillium will launch our Emergency Operations procedure when necessary.
 We will use this page to share updates and directions as appropriate.
 While Trillium staff are not considered first responders, we do assist providers and members once the immediate danger has passed.
-Trillium’s Call Center will remain active during Emergency Operations but ONLY for the 24-Hour Access to Care Line (1-877-685-2415).
-Please do not use the Administrative and Business Line and instead use staff emails.
+Trillium’s Call Center will remain active during Emergency Operations but ONLY for the Member & Recipient Service Line (1-877-685-2415).
+Please do not use the Administrative and Business or Provider Support Service Line and instead use staff emails.
 In all areas, 911 should be used for TRUE PHYSICAL HEALTH EMERGENCIES.
 Trillium staff are not first responders and will not be able to physically attend to emergencies in the community.